Public Policy (2022 - 2024)

 Credit toward the major is not given for courses completed with a grade of less than C, or for courses taken on a Pass/Fail basis.

 Students in this major may double-count up to two courses towards this major and another major.
 However, the department of the second major may allow more limited (or no) double-counting; therefore, students must always check with advisers in their second major.

 CAS students are allowed to take 16 credits in non-liberal arts courses in the other schools of the University; the three required Wagner courses for this major count as 12 of those 16 credits, and any additional Wagner courses will also count against the 16 points.
-Students with a good academic reason for going over the 16-point limit must petition the Office of Academic Standards, Silver 909, 212-998-8140, for permission to take additional credits outside of the College.
+Students with a good academic reason for going over the 16-point limit must consult the College Advising Center (726 Broadway, 7th floor; 212-998-8130) for permission.

 In addition, no Wagner courses can count toward the 64 credits that internal or external transfer students to the College are required to complete in CAS (-UA) courses.